Precision Medicine vs. Personalized Medicine: The Difference

 A 2011 report prepared by a committee of the U.S. National Research Council suggested using the term “precision medicine” instead of “personalized medicine.”
 Note that NRC is the working arm of the United States National Academies responsible for shaping policies and advancing the pursuit of science, medicine, and engineering.

-In explaining the difference between precision medicine and personalized medicine, the report said the latter is susceptible to misinterpretation.
+Hence, in explaining the difference between precision medicine and personalized medicine, the report said the latter is susceptible to misinterpretation.
 Some might regard personalized medicine as a concept that implies the design of unique treatments for each individual.
-This is not the actual case in practice as iterated in the definition of precision medicine.
+This is not the actual case in practice as highlighted in the definition of precision medicine.

 Origins from Basic Patient Care and the Human Genome Project

-An executive at Merck Research Laboratories and geneticist also explained the distinction between the two.
-In his blog article, Robert M. Plenge, MD, Ph.D., considered the term “personalized medicine” as synonymous with practices involving basic patient care.
-According to him, physicians generally make decisions about the best course of treatment based on patient preferences.
+Robert M. Plenge, a geneticist and executive at Merck Research Laboratories, noted that personalized medicine is similar to practices involving basic patient care.
+He explained that physicians have always make decisions about the best course of treatment based on patient preferences.
 This should be the actual and most basic definition of personalized medicine.

-Plenge also explained that there are some burdens associated with personalized medicine.
-For instance, when the Human Genome Project was nearing completion in 2000, people hoped that the identification of genetic markers would clearly differentiate patients between responders and non-responders.
+He also underscored several burdens associated with personalized medicine.
+For instance, when the Human Genome Project was nearing completion in 2000, people hoped that the identification of genetic markers would categorize patients into two.
+These are the responders and non-responders.
 Personalized medicine was a buzzword around this time.
-This did not happen due to the polygenicity of complex traits.
+This did not happen due to the polygenicity of traits or the complex genetic nature of different traits.

 Blurring the Difference Between Precision Medicine and Personalized Medicine